Our Leaders

 Before returning to RI to take on his current role, Mr. Heng served as the Senior Director of Information Systems at Democracy Prep Public Schools, based in New York City.
 Prior to his experience in K-12 education, he worked with the Providence Plan as the Director of Technology.
 He is a Rhode Island native passionate about improving the social well being of his community.

-Emily Stainer, Senior Director of Special Projects
+Emily Stainer, Senior Director of Secondary Schools

 Emily joined Blackstone Valley Prep in 2022 as a member of the Curriculum, Instructional, and Assessment network team.
 Previously she served Match Charter Public Schools as the Chief Academic Officer overseeing the academic program preK-12.
 Previously she led academics at UP Education Network and served as the Head of School for Alma del Mar Charter School in New Bedford, MA.
 She started her education career at Citizen Schools in 2002 through the National Teaching Fellowship program and then served in a variety of roles on the Massachusetts and national team.
 In addition to her twelve years of work at Citizen Schools, she has also served youth at City Year Columbia and the Swearer Center for Public Service at Brown University.
 Emily graduated from Brown University and later earned a Master’s of Education from Lesley University.